Ioannis Liritzis

-Ioannis Liritzis (Greek: Ιωάννης Λυριντζής; born 2 November 1953) is professor of physics in archaeology (archaeometry) and his field of specialization is the application of natural sciences to archaeology and cultural heritage.
+Ioannis Liritzis (Greek: Ιωάννης Λυριντζής; born 2 November 1953) is a professor of physics in archaeology (archaeological science) whose field of specialization is the application of natural sciences to archaeology and cultural heritage.
 He studied physics at the University of Patras and continued at the University of Edinburgh, where he obtained his Ph.D. in 1980.
-Since then, he undertook postgraduate work at the University of Oxford, Université Bordeaux III, University of Edinburgh and the Academy of Athens.
+He has undertaken postgraduate work at the University of Oxford, Université Bordeaux III, the University of Edinburgh, and the Academy of Athens.

 Academic career

-Currently Liritzis is distinguished professor of archaeometry-Natural Sciences at the Henan University, Kaifeng, China and was professor in Archaeometry & Natural Sciences at the University of the Aegean and he directed and founded the Laboratory of Archaeometry (founded by him at 1999) and Lab of Environmental Archaeology.
-Director and initiator of the Masters course Applied Archaeological Sciences.
-In the past he served as Head of the Department of Mediterranean Studies at the University of the Aegean, Member of the Senate of University of the Aegean and Member of the Executive Committee of National Recognition of Foreign Academic Diplomas.
-His prior career includes the Greek Ministry of Culture for 5 years (1984–1989) and the Academy of Athens for 10 years (1989–1999).
+Liritzis is a professor of Archaeometry and natural sciences at Henan University in Kaifeng, China and was professor in archaeometry and natural sciences at the University of the Aegean.
+He directed and founded the Laboratory of Archaeometry in 1999 and the Laboratory of Environmental Archaeology.
+He was also director and initiator of the Masters course Applied Archaeological Sciences.
+He served as head of the Department of Mediterranean Studies at the University of the Aegean, a member of the University Senate, and a member of the Executive Committee of the National Recognition of Foreign Academic Diplomas.
+He worked at the Greek Ministry of Culture (1984–1989) and the Academy of Athens (1989–1999).

-He has made major contributions to several interdisciplinary research fields (geophysics, astronomy, planetology, paleomagnetism, paleoclimatology) and his work has been published in scientific journals such as Nature.
+He has made contributions to several interdisciplinary research fields (geophysics, astronomy, planetology, paleomagnetism, paleoclimatology) and his work has been published in scientific journals such as Nature.

-He is a member of the Academia Europaea.
+Liritzis is a member of the Academia Europaea, vice-president of the European Academy of Sciences and Arts, and a member of the World Academy of Art and Science.

 Work

-Liritzis is best known for the invention of two novel dating methods.
-The method for surface luminescence dating (introduced at 1994) where Liritzis extended the principles behind optical dating and thermoluminescence dating to include surfaces last seen by the sun before buried, of carved rock types from ancient monuments and artifacts, made of granite, basalt and sandstone and the obsidian hydration dating (introduced at 2002).
-This Liritzis' luminescence method has been improved and extended to other stone surfaces by other scientists.

-Obsidian hydration dating established a new approach based on the surface saturation layer and the SIMS profile of hydrogen (SIMS-SS method).
-This SIMS-SS method has been improved by Liritzis and his PhD students to include criteria of the suitability of obsidian surfaces for dating.